Grammarly raises $90M at over $1B+ valuation for its AI-based grammar and writing tools – TechCrunch

 Looking ahead, he added that while Grammarly will be making its way to more platforms, the company will be creating more tools specifically to better court enterprise customers and the use cases that are more specific to them.

-While that will not (yet) extend to verbal communication or other languages beyond English, there will be more tools built on the concept of “style guides” for people in specific departments, such as customer services, to remain consistent in their language and how they speak for the company to the outside world.
+While that will not (yet) extend to verbal communication or other languages beyond English, there will be more tools built on the concept of “style guides” for people in specific departments, such as customer service, to remain consistent in their language and how they speak for the company to the outside world.

-“Our of the reasons enterprises use Grammarly is to increase effectiveness both internally and externally,” Hoover said.
+“One of the reasons enterprises use Grammarly is to increase effectiveness both internally and externally,” Hoover said.
 “This isn’t a tool to write on behalf of users but to be used as a coach.”
 This is also where the tone tool fits into the spectrum, he added.

 “We surveyed our users and the results suggested that a majority were concerned about the appropriate tone that they used in written communication,” he said.
 “That’s not surprising because unlike spoken or in-person communications, you can’t use non-verbal tones to get an idea across, so you can be misinterpreted.”